Before applying to volunteer please find an opportunity. Once you've selected an opportunity we'll return you to this page to apply as a volunteer.

 Contact Person: Lisa Reznicek

 Do you have a green thumb?
 We want you to come out and help us keep our gardens and wildscapes in tiptop shape.
 Assist with the overall development and maintenance of the gardens and trails.
 Duties include pruning, invasives removal, weeding, and planting.
-No experience necessary, all training will provided.Minimum age of 18—Criminal Background Check required
+No experience necessary, all training will be provided.Minimum age of 18—Criminal Background Check required

 Giving educational 'Bat Chats', collecting bat roost data, attend regular meetings and training